-All of the children who are identified as SEN have an Individual Record of Support which is updated termly during a meeting with parents and, where appropriate, the child.
-At the meeting, the child's progress towards their targets is discussed and the parent is involved in deciding what the next steps might be and what kind of support will be necessary for the child to achieve these outcomes.
+All of the children who are identified as having SEND needs have an Individual Record of Support which is updated termly during a meeting with parents and, where appropriate, the child.
+At the meeng, the child's progress towards their targets is discussed and the parent is involved in deciding what the next steps might be and what kind of support will be necessary for the child to achieve these outcomes.
 In addition, parents are invited to share their views on the school's provision via an annual questionnaire and some face to face meetings.
+All parents have been given access to the Creative Education website and resources to support them with their parenting and understanding of their children's emotional and developmental needs.

-A group of parents worked with the SENCO to participate in the creation and updating of our Schools' Offer which can be accessed here or from our website.
-This document was produced in collaboration with local schools who are members of the Mildenhall SEN HUB.
+A group of parents worked with the SENDCo to participate in the creation and updating of our Schools' Offer which can be accessed here or from our website.
+This document was produced in collaboration with local schools who are members of the Mildenhall SEND HUB.